-Attributes: CATSCF NOBJNM OBJNAM PEREND PERSTA STATUS INFORM
+Attributes: CATSCF NOBJNM OBJNAM PEREND PERSTA STATUS INFORM NINFOM

-The SMCFAC must only be used to encode the function.
-In addition, if it is required to encode a physical object (for example, building, mooring buoy), it must be done using an appropriate object class (for example, BUISGL, MORFAC).

-Due to possible ECDIS display issues SMCFAC objects of type area should only be encoded on LNDARE, SLCONS or PONTON objects of type area.
-If it is required to encode a small craft facility in the water, this should be done using the point primitive encoded on the associated physical object (noting that SMCFAC of type point do not display in ECDIS).

-The S-57 definition for attribute value CATSCF = 3 (boat hoist) should be interpreted as including all types of boat.
+- The SMCFAC must only be used to encode the function.
+In addition, if it is required to encode a physical object (for example building, mooring buoy), it must be done using an appropriate object class (for example BUISGL, MORFAC). - Due to possible ECDIS display issues SMCFAC objects of type area should only be encoded on LNDARE, SLCONS or PONTON objects of type area. - The S-57 definition for attribute value CATSCF = 3 (boat hoist) should be interpreted as including all types of boat.